 - Fractures: Ground shaking can fracture the rock beneath or adjacent to a river, opening up cracks and fissures.
 The river water will seep into these new openings, eventually capturing the entire flow and abandoning the old channel.

 The effects of a river changing course can be catastrophic, damaging property, agriculture, and infrastructure.
 Careful monitoring of rivers in seismically active areas helps identify potential threats, while restoration projects can help mitigate damage from shifts that have already occurred.
-With rivers and earthquakes, the only certainty is change.
-By studying their interactions, we gain a clearer view of the changes to come.
+With waterways and earthquakes, the only certainty is change.
+By studying their interactions, we gain a clearer view of future changes.

 A similar tragedy unfolded in 1833 when an earthquake shook the region near Kumaon, India.
 The Kosi River, also known as the “Sorrow of Bihar,” switched from flowing southeast to a course flowing south.
 The river flooded surrounding lands, displacing over 100,000 people.
 The Kosi River is prone to frequent course changes during the monsoon water, but major earthquakes exacerbate these effects.